Where

 also known as Blue Heelers or Red Heelers.
 Heelers

-only come in 'blue' (all blue, or blue with brown legs) or 'red'.
+only come in 'blue' (all blue, or blue with brown legs sometimes called tri-color) or 'red' (including red speckled).
 Blue really isn't

-blue, but are hairs with gray, black and silver on each hair.
+blue, but is actually gray, black and silver on each individual hair.
 These

-colors in each hair give a 'blue' look.
+colors give a 'blue' look to the coat.
 Queensland

-Heelers can also have face and/or body patches.
+Heelers can have face and/or body patches, while the Australian Cattle Dog is only allowed face patches.
 Blues

 -Return to Top- |